interactive-brokers-review

 Forex CFD≤ 1,000,000,0000.20 basis points * trade value$2.0

-• You can trade Bitcoin futures at the CME Group.
-The commission of one Bitcoin futures contract is $5 for the CME Bitcoin Futures and $2.25 for the Micro Futures.
+• Bitcoin futures can be traded on the CME Group.
+The commission is $5 per standard Bitcoin futures contract and $2.25 for Micro Bitcoin futures.

 • Bitcoin and Ether ETNs are available on the Stockholm Stock Exchange.
-IB charges a 0.05% fee when you trade on the Stockholm Stock Exchange, and the minimum amount is SEK 49.
+Trades there are charged a 0.05% fee, with a minimum cost of SEK 49.

-Besides the usual brokerage commissions, there is an annual management fee ranging from 0.08% to 1.50%, depending on the amount you invest.
-The required minimum investment amount is $5,000.
+In addition to standard trading commissions, Interactive Advisors charges an annual management fee ranging from 0.08% to 1.50%, depending on the invested amount.
+The minimum required investment is $5,000.

-There are two ways to invest with Interactive Advisors:
+There are two main ways to invest through Interactive Advisors:

 Non-trading fees